Yoav666s/dnd-wiki/collections/_adventures/silentspire-manor-first-steps.md

 *As the introduction part is over, this would be a good time to level up the PC to 2nd level.*

 # In Wine There is Truth
 Upon discovering the hidden trove of aged wine, Simon will be excited.
 He will try to convince the PC to sell it to local taverns.
-But first things first--the basement needs to be cleaned.
+But first things first---the basement needs to be cleaned.

 ## Hiring a Cleaner
 Before heading out to the city, Simon will use the Prestidigitation cantrip to clean himself.
 If the Player doesn't realize that Simon can use this cantrip to clean the basement, have them make a DC 7 Intelligence (Arcana) check to realize it.